HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 *New data types* - assay data types which either can't already be ingested by the DCP or have only recently (~6m - 1yr) started to be ingested by the system

-*Established data types* - assay data types which have a history of submission and downstream use in the DCP and there are already many datasets of this type represented in the platform
+*Established data types* - assay data types which have a history of submission and downstream use in the DCP and for which there are already many datasets of this type represented in the platform

-*Submission* - the grouping of data and metadata that makes sense to a data contributor.
-For example, a data contributor might typically upload all the data at once for a publication they have in preparation.
+*Submission* - the grouping of data and metadata that makes sense to a data contributor to submit at once time.
+For example, a data contributor might upload all the data at once for a publication they have in preparation.
 This grouping does not necessarily correspond to how data is stored or displayed in the DCP and how it should be displayed to a data consumer

-*The PM team - the team responsible for the oversight of the DCP as product, developing the shared understanding of the overall product vision, priorities, and release schedule with the community.
+*The PM team - the team responsible for the oversight of the DCP as the product, developing the shared understanding of the overall product vision, priorities, and release schedule with the community.

 ## Objectives